crumbhole/argocd-lovely-plugin/examples/applicationsets/README.md

         - CreateNamespace=true
 ```

-This ApplicationSet manifest will deploy our chart and the inject the cluster name into it as an environment variable.
+This ApplicationSet manifest will deploy our test chart from `test/helm_only` and then inject the cluster name into it as an environment variable.